ViktorKob/portfolio/README.md

 But ultimately these are just tools.
 When I develop a new feature, a plan I often use is the following:

-1. Plan layout based on domain knowledge, feature requirement and existing infrastructure
+1. Plan layout based on domain knowledge, feature requirements and existing infrastructure
-2. Define points of contact with the existing system and planned(near future) sister components
+2. Define points of contact with the existing system and planned (near future) sister components
 3. Build prototype component super-structure, faking the details (as little as is required to emulate the actual component)
 4. Deploy the system and make sure the fake component behaves as intended; change whatever doesn't
 5. Either check for thirds party tools that match / can be used for parts of the implementation, or reason why it should be implemented directly